Hexagram 63既濟After Completion

 SynthesisYiGram Editorial

 Read across the four Chinese traditions, Hexagram 63 names a very particular state: the configuration in which every line sits in its correct position, the firm and yielding forces perfectly interleaved, the lower trigram of fire meeting the upper trigram of water in their proper places — and the explicit warning that this is the dangerous moment, not the safe one.
 The Tuan commentary identifies the structural fact: 剛柔正而位當也 — the firm and the yielding are properly placed and the positions fitting — and immediately balances it against 終止則亂 — finally stop and disorder comes — because 其道窮也, the way has reached its limit.
 The Xiang turns this into the hexagram’s decisive instruction: 君子以思患而豫防之, the noble person considers the trouble that may come and guards against it in advance.
 Anticipation, not paranoia.
 Wang Bi sharpens the structural reading: After Completion is not a state of accomplishment to be enjoyed, but a moment of transition the actor must read against the configuration’s own logic.
 Zhu Xi stresses the temporal asymmetry the hexagram statement names — 初吉終亂, initial good fortune and final disorder — reading the hexagram as a clear instruction about the shelf life of any completion.
-The divinatory manual Bushi Zhengzong reads 63 strictly as the marker for arrangements whose central work has finished and whose peripheral consolidation is the practical question, with explicit pairing to Hexagram 64 as the inverse-companion instruction.
+The divinatory manual Bushi Zhengzong sits in the practical najia tradition; YiGram, following it, reads 63 as a marker for arrangements whose central work has finished and whose peripheral consolidation is the practical question, with explicit pairing to Hexagram 64 as the inverse-companion instruction.
 The unified posture across all four sources is the same: After Completion is the discipline of reading the perfect configuration for the cracks already present and reinforcing those points before the line 6 immersion arrives.

 Yi ZhuanTuan + Xiang · Ten Wings